Mesothelioma Doctors

 Alexis Kidd, peritoneal mesothelioma survivor

-What to Expect at Your First Specialist Visit
+How to Prepare for Your First Specialist Visit

-Preparing for your first appointment with a mesothelioma doctor can ease anxiety and ensure you’re ready to make the most of the visit.
+Preparing for your first appointment with a mesothelioma doctor can ease anxiety and ensure you get the most out of the visit.
+Depending on the type of specialist you’re seeing, you may undergo certain tests, procedures, or exams.

 14 Questions to Ask Your Doctor packet